-This passage is again chewing over big theme of God is GOD – There is no other.
+This passage is once again chewing over the big important truth, that God is GOD and there is _no_ other.

-The second thing, which is very obvious, is that idols come out of the heart of man.
+Idols come from the heart of man.
 We make them.
-They are forged in our broken hearts, come from our own design.
+They are forged in our broken hearts, they come from our own design.

 “I am the first and I am the last; besides me there is no god.”

-Please create in us clean hearts O God, that we might put away any idolatrous thought.
+Please create in us clean hearts O God, so that we might put away any idolatrous thought.